 If you've read about a significant data breach in the headlines recently, it's more than likely that black hat hackers were involved.
 This could be a phishing attack, seeking to use social engineering to exploit human psychology, the release of malicious software, or direct attacks on servers and networks.

 What is a grey hat hacker?

-However, some companies use their bug bounty programmes to encourage grey hat hackers to report their findings, and will provide the bounty to avoid the wider risk of having the hacker use the vulnerability for their own gain.
-But this is relatively rare, so getting the company's permission is the only way to guarantee that a hacker will be within the law.
+However, some companies use their bug bounty programmes to encourage grey hat hackers to report their findings, and will reward the hacker to avoid the wider risk of them using the vulnerability for their own gain.
+But this is relatively rare, and getting the company's permission is the only way for a grey hat hacker to guarantee that they're staying within the law.

 For more expert insight, take a look at the latest from our blog.